Tesohh/UniBZ-TicTacToe/report.typ

 - GUI frontend for the game
 - Networked multiplayer (human versus human)
 - Even smarter bot using the _minimax_ algorithm (https://www.geeksforgeeks.org/dsa/finding-optimal-move-in-tic-tac-toe-using-minimax-algorithm-in-game-theory)

+All code can be found on my github: https://github.com/Tesohh/UniBZ-TicTacToe

 = References
 Some references were used during the making of the project. *All code and ideas are original.*